 - 1. When multiple battery and charger systems are provided to supply multiple relay systems (referred to as primary and backup or system one and system two), the batteries and chargers, including all associated wiring, are to be kept physically and electrically separated to avoid a problem with one system affecting the other system. - 2.
 Batteries shall be installed in facilities that assure that appropriate ambient temperatures are maintained and that the batteries are not exposed to direct sunlight. - 3.
 Battery systems shall be installed in accordance with manufacturer's instructions and applicable industry standards, with special attention given to cell handling and cell connections and protection. - 4.
 Before a battery and charger system is placed in service, appropriate acceptance testing shall be conducted and appropriate data, such as cell voltage and specific gravity, shall be recorded for future use. - 5.
-Battery and charger systems shall be adequately monitored and alarmed to assure that improper operation and abnormal conditions are reported for immediate corrective action. - 6.
 Batteries shall be physically arranged to facilitate safe and effective inspection and maintenance.
 This requires a 3ft. work area in front of the batteries for replacement and maintenance activities.